mdsimon2/RPi-CamillaDSP/README.md

 - 88.2 / 96 kHz: 512
 - 176.4 / 192 kHz: 1024

 Currently, CamillaDSP only allows a maximum target_level of 2 x chunksize - 1.
-For simplicity, all configurations use a target_level of 2 x chunksize - 1.
+For simplicity, all configurations use maximum target_level.

-For physical input capture device configurations latency is < 10 ms, for ALSA Loopback / USB gadget capture device configurations latency is < 20 ms.
+For physical input capture device configurations latency is ~10 ms, for ALSA Loopback / USB gadget capture device configurations latency is ~20 ms.

 If dropouts are experienced, try doubling chunksize / target_level, and please let me know.